-Unique among cooperative programs, the Multiple Engineering Cooperative Program and the Civil Engineering Cooperative Program (MECOP and CECOP) at Oregon State University, Portland State University, Oregon Tech and The University of Portland demonstrate the power of an effective business/education partnership.
-The source of strength for these programs is the imaginative ideas they are founded upon: support by a voluntary annual assessment on member companies; insisting upon a high order of industry interaction with the university and its students; and continual improvement as the University adjusts its curriculum on recommendations made by the industry partners.
+Unique among cooperative programs, MECOP Inc., formerly known as the Multiple Engineering Cooperative Program, demonstrates the power of an effective business/education partnership.
+The source of strength for these programs is the imaginative ideas they are founded upon: support by a voluntary annual assessment on member companies; insisting upon a high order of industry interaction with universities and their students; and continual improvement as Universities adjust their curriculum on recommendations made by MECOP's industry partners.

-The multiple Engineering Cooperative Program is a program available to students in disciplines related to the engineering industry.
+MECOP is a program available to students in disciplines in, and relating to, the engineering industry.
 These include:

 - Chemical Engineering

 - Computer Engineering

 - Computer Science

 - Environmental Engineering

 - Geographic Information Systems

 Many programs currently exist with university-industry cooperation.
 Few, however, have blended as many of the elements found in the MECOP.
 The program provides students at participating universities with a uniqueand in many waysinnovative program of education.